 I loved my time in college because of all the opportunities I had to try out new experiences (like living in rural Thailand, doing nuclear physics research while living with a crew of 5 Bulgarians, being president of my residence hall), meet new people from all over the world, and learn new skills (like speaking Thai, rock climbing, calculating the marginal benefit and cost for any activity, and writing impossible-to-diagram run-on sentences with entirely too many clauses).
 I hope you will similarly love your time at Rollins, and will do whatever I can to make sure you do!

 Hi, I’m Alexa Gordon and I’m a graduate assistant in the Office of Student Success.
-I recently graduated from Rollins in 2013 with a BA in Theatre Arts.
-Currently, I am a graduate student at the University of Central Florida in their Educational Leadership program.
+My primary role is the First Year Experience coordinator, which means I work closely with the Peer Mentors and Student Coordinators to ensure incoming students learn to love Rollins as much as I did.
+I graduated from Rollins in 2013 with a BA in Theatre Arts.
+Currently, I am a graduate student at the University of Central Florida in the Higher Education and Policy Studies program.
 I absolutely loved my time as a Rollins student.
-Whether I was stage managing at the Annie Russell Theatre, improvising with the Rollins Improv Players, or exploring the city of London during a field study with my friends, Rollins afforded me countless opportunities to succeed.
-I even met my husband here!
+I spent many happy hours working in the Annie Russell Theatre.
+I even met my husband there!
 Rollins truly is the perfect place to grow, learn, and play.
 Go Tars!